Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/2.4.17_ps2-26/README.md

 ### Limitations

 While this kernel provides many improved functionalities absent from the 2.2.x kernels, not all software that comes pre-installed with PS2 Linux seems to work with this kernel (as the pre-installed software was originally built against the 2.2.1 kernel).
-Therefore, certain software and features that work seamlessly under 2.2.x kernels does not work under the 2.4.17 kernel.
+Therefore, certain software and features that work seamlessly under 2.2.x kernels may not work under the 2.4.17 kernel.

 ### Kernel Configuration File